MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ### CTR mode of operation

-Like in OFB mode, in Counter (CTR) mode we generate a one-time pad.
+Like in OFB mode, in [Counter]("https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)") (CTR) mode we generate a one-time pad.
 But now we achieve it encrypting the value of a counter \\( V_i \\) that is increased in each block.
 For security reasons the counter starts at a non-zero value.
 Obviously, errors are propagated as in OFB.

 \\( C_i = E(V_i, k) \oplus P_i \\)